-First released in the late 1940s, the side-by-side gained popularity thanks to its narrow doors and in-door ice and water dispenser.
+Side-by-side freezers present their own very special and unique challenges.
+First released in the late 1940s, the side-by-side fridge-and-freezer combo gained popularity thanks to its narrow doors and in-door ice and water dispenser.
 However, folks have been known to grump about the freezer space lacking in, well, space.

 The freezer of the side-by-side is narrow, but that doesn't mean you can't make the most of it.
-Ours is 13 years old — complete with all the bells and whistles available in 2002 — yet it still serves as a very efficient home for all kinds of frozen goods.
+Ours is more than 15 years old — complete with all the bells and whistles available in 2002 — yet it still serves as a very efficient home for all kinds of frozen goods.

 Looking to add some order to your side-by-side?
 Consider these tips.